 NAIT’s MFR program provides you with 3 distinct credentials.

 - International Trauma Life Support (ITLS) Basic Provider Certification

 - Heart and Stroke - Basic Life Support - Level C Certification

 The MFR program at NAIT meets Edmonton Fire Rescue Services’ recruitment qualifications.

 MFR is not accredited with the Alberta College of Paramedics (ACP).
 If you are seeking an entry level course to enter into a career in EMS, which requires ACP registration, register for NAIT’s Emergency Medical Responder program EMRE100.

 NAIT's MFR program is approved at an Advanced First Aid level by Occupational Health and Safety.

-Effective August of 2017 graduates of NAIT's Medical First Responder program will be eligible to apply for NAIT's Emergency Medical Technician (EMT) program.
+Effective August of 2017 graduates of NAIT's Medical First Responder program will be eligible to apply for NAIT's Primary Care Paramedic (PCP) program.